erroronline1/caro/readme.md

 ### Frontend design
 All requests have to be routed through the api-object to ensure proper result processing and offline fallback. (./js/api.js)

-A service-worker catches requests, routes if available or returns a response for connectivity exceptions. (./service-worker.js)
+A service-worker catches requests, routes if available or returns a cached response for connectivity exceptions. (./service-worker.js)

 DIALOG-, TOAST- and Assemble-classes parse accordingly prepared responses to the interface. (./js/assemble.js)